 In 2018, the State made a supplemental pension contribution of \$876,842 to CalPERS on behalf of the University as authorized by Government Code Section 20825.
-The University shall repay \$156,283 of the amount contributed through June 30, 2030, while the remainder is recognized as State appropriations, noncapital.
+The University shall repay \$156,283 amount contributed through June 30, 2030, while the remainder was recognized as State appropriations, noncapital in 2018.